 The Electric Utility Fund shows a total of \$17,493 in deposits and prepaid expenses.
-The composition of these deposits and prepaid expenses includes a \$6.973 prepayment to the Southern California Public Power Authority (SCPPA) Natural Gas Reserve for future gas deliveries, a \$4,580 deposit with SCPPA for future use in projects, a \$2,993 deposit with SCPPA as a fuel reserve for the Magnolia Power Project (MPP), \$2,588 in renewables, and \$359 in operating and administrative prepaid expenses.
-In June 2000, the city prepaid a lease payment of \$1,500 for the use of land to locate a new switching station.
-In the prior year, the Electric Fund amortized the remaining prepaid lease of \$38.
-The terms of the agreement were an advance payment of \$1,500 for a twenty-year lease term, with the city's right to renew for ten years with a 3% increase each renewal period.
-The twenty-year lease began in January 2002, and the agreement was renewed in January 2022.
+The composition of these deposits and prepaid expenses includes a \$6,973 prepayment to the Southern California Public Power Authority (SCPPA) Natural Gas Reserve for future gas deliveries, a \$4,580 deposit with SCPPA for future use in projects, a \$2,993 deposit with SCPPA as a fuel reserve for the Magnolia Power Project (MPP), \$2,588 in renewables, and \$359 in

+During the fiscal year, the Electric Fund was awarded a grant operating and administrative prepaid expenses.
+In June lease of \$38.
+The terms of the agreement were an advance payment of \$1,500 for a twenty-year lease term, with the city's right to renew for ten years with a 3% increase each 2002, and the agreement was renewed in January 2022.
 This fiscal year's annual base payment of \$51 (year 22 of 30) is reported in Distribution expenses.